How to sign your Australian deed correctly

-In this article we include useful information to help you confirm you are signing your deed correctly.
+Below is some useful information to help you sign your deed correctly.

-Because this article contains legal information and not legal advice, if you are unsure of anything, be sure to get legal advice.
+Because this article contains legal information and not legal advice, if you are unsure of anything in this article for your particular situation, be sure to get legal advice.

 Further, it's never a good idea to simply guess what should go into any part of a deed, because if you get it wrong, your deed may not be legally enforceable.